MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeHybrid/hybrid-move-sfb-online/sfb-is-not-installed-office-365.md

 ---
 title: Skype for Business 2016 isn't installed in Microsoft 365 Business Premium
-description: Describes an issue in which the Skype for Business client isn't installed when you switch from Office 365 Small Business Premium to Microsoft 365 Business Standard.
+description: Describes an issue in which the Skype for Business client isn't installed when you switch from Microsoft 365 Small Business Premium to Microsoft 365 Business Standard.
 Provides a solution.
 author: simonxjx
 manager: dcscontentpm
 localization_priority: Normal